WanRuYang/jekyll-now/_posts/2017-1-2-testpost-Macaroon.md

 5) Performed experimental baking
 6) Tested different recipes and recorded the effects of humidity

-In my second post, I will posted the complete directions and analysis result:
+In my second post, I will post the complete direction and analysis result:-)

 #### Ingredients
 - 1 egg white